Blennerhassett Island

-A historical state park on an island in the Ohio River near Parkersburg.
-Harman and Margaret Blennerhassett built a grand Palladian mansion here in 1798, which was destroyed by fire in 1811.
+A state park island in the Ohio River where Harman and Margaret Blennerhassett built a grand Palladian mansion in 1798 — it burned down in 1811.
 A detailed replica was rebuilt on the original foundations in the 1980s.
-The couple was implicated in Aaron Burr's treasonous conspiracy.
+The couple got tangled up in Aaron Burr's treason conspiracy.

 Blennerhassett Island sits in the middle of the Ohio River just south of Parkersburg, and its history reads like a novel that no publisher would accept as plausible.
 The island was first inhabited by Native Americans and was the final home of Nemacolin, chief of the Delaware Nation, who died there in 1767.
 In 1798, Harman and Margaret Blennerhassett -- wealthy Irish aristocrats who had fled Europe under circumstances they preferred not to discuss -- purchased the island and built a magnificent Palladian-style mansion that was considered the finest private residence west of the Alleghenies.
 Then Aaron Burr arrived, and everything fell apart.